 Schäbitz et al (2000) The N-methyl-D-aspartate antagonist CNS 1102 protects cerebral gray and white matter from ischemic injury following temporary focal ischemia in rats.
 Stroke 31 1709 PMID: 10884477

 If you know of a relevant reference for Cerestat, please let us know.

 Keywords: Cerestat, Cerestat supplier, CNS1102, potent, noncompetitive, NMDA, receptors, antagonists, selective, neuroprotection, neuroprotective, ischemia, stroke, CNS, 1102, Receptors, 4492, Tocris Bioscience

 Citations for Cerestat

 Citations are publications that use Tocris products.

 Currently there are no citations for Cerestat.
 Do you know of a great paper that uses Cerestat from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Cerestat

 There are currently no reviews for this product.
 Be the first to review Cerestat and earn rewards!